tyerdogan/data-science-ml-works/README.md

 ## Disclaimer
 These are independent educational works and are not affiliated with or endorsed by the original data providers or course platforms.

+## Notes
+This repo is a work-in-progress and will be updated as new projects are completed.